16+

 Question: are you suddenly aware that this is the end?
 I’m sure you are.
 No one I know who has gone through or is going through bankruptcy could have imagined three years prior to bankruptcy that an apartment given as a birthday present to their darling daughter (if the deed of gift was executed less than 1,095 days ago) would be taken away, auctioned off, and sold.

 Example two: a bank has been lending money to an entrepreneur for many years, using the property built with the loans as collateral.
-When the crisis collapsed sales, the bank foreclosed on the entire property for a quarter of its value, refusing to revalue it and leaving the defaulter in debt to other creditors.
-This is how a successful property owner turned into an entrepreneur owing to everyone.
+When the crisis collapsed sales, the bank foreclosed on the entire property for a quarter of its value, refusing to revalue it and leaving the businessman in debt to other creditors.
+This is how a successful property owner turned into an entrepreneur with a mountain of debts.

-Solution: do not give up and study the intricacies of bankruptcy procedures most thoroughly.
-This fairly uncomplicated subject does not require a university degree, rather diligence and a competent hands-on lawyer are needed.
+Solution: do not give up, study the intricacies of bankruptcy procedures thoroughly.
+This fairly uncomplicated subject does not require a university degree — just diligence and a competent hands-on lawyer.

 SECTION 3.
 INEVITABILITY